Identity and access management (IAM) solutions protect company data even when employees do not come into the office.

 Copy article link

-In an on-premises working environment, internal corporate IT teams usually have control over network security and the devices used to access that network.
+In an on-premise working environment, internal corporate IT teams usually have control over network security and the devices used to access that network.
 In addition, physical security teams have control over who is allowed into the office and who can access internal infrastructure.

 However, as cloud computing grows in usage, distributed workforces are increasingly common.
 The cloud is location-agnostic, since it is accessed over the Internet rather than an internal network.
 If a company uses the cloud, its teams can work from anywhere.
 "Working from home" is also increasingly an option even for companies that have not moved to the cloud.
 Many companies allow their employees to access their desktops remotely, either over the Internet or using a VPN.